 Equity investments and related receivables are valued pursuant to Article 221-3 of the French GAAP, according to their value-in-use.
-This value, which corresponds to what the Company would be willing to pay to obtain the investment if it were to acquire it, is determined primarily on the basis of:
+This value, which corresponds to what the Company would be willing to pay to obtain the investment if it were to acquire it, is determined primarily on the basis of: • future cash flows;

-- Future cash flows; - A market price and the benefit of a presence in the territory or the business activity controlled by the subsidiary; - The portion of the shareholders' equity of the subsidiary held.
+• a market price and the benefit of a presence in the territory or the business activity controlled by the subsidiary;

+• the portion of the shareholders' equity of the subsidiary held.

-An impairment is recorded, where necessary, if the value-in-use of the equity investments and related receivables calculated in this manner falls below their book value; at 31 December 2021, no impairment was required under this approach.
+An impairment is recorded, where necessary, if the valuein-use of the equity investments and related receivables calculated in this manner falls below their book value; at 31 December 2021, no impairment was required under this approach.
+Intangible assets that indicate a loss in value are tested for impairment.